Last updated

 Images

 Veteran, Stacie Moore, completing audiology assessment at the Ft.
-Johnson VA clinic.
+Polk VA clinic.
 Photographer: Gary Kelly

 Images